manojkiraneda/manojkiraneda.github.io/_posts/2024-09-30-attestation-keys-and-tpm-based-attestation.md

-Once the quote verification is successful, then we can safely assure that the device mesaurements that are reported by the TPM under test are indeed generated by the device itself and is not really fabricated by evesdropper.
+Once the quote verification is successful, then we can safely assure that the device mesaurements that are reported by the TPM under test are indeed generated by the device itself and is not really fabricated by eavesdropper.

 ## Comparing Quoted PCR Values to the Reference Manifest